Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: SLE one-point Function

 \section{SLE one-point Function}

-Let us now turn to the natural generalization of Lemma \ref{expectaation f'/f k=2}. \begin{theorem} Let $f(z)=f_0(z)$ be the interior whole-plane $SLE_\kappa$ map at time zero, in the same setting as in Proposition \ref{prop1}.
+Let us now turn to the natural generalization of Proposition \ref{mart}. \begin{theorem} Let $f(z)=f_0(z)$ be the interior whole-plane $SLE_\kappa$ map at time zero, in the same setting as in Proposition \ref{prop1}.
 Consider the curve $\mathcal R$, defined parametrically by

 On $\mathcal R$, the whole-plane $\SLE_\kappa$ one-point function has the integrable form,

 \end{theorem} \begin{remark} Eq. \eqref{para} describes a parabola in the $(p,q)$ plane (see (Fig. \ref{whpl2}), which is given in Cartesian coordinates by